lucario1001/Nintendo-Homebrew-FAQ/3DS.md

 NTR CFW is not related to ntrboot.

-**Q: Where do I place the magnet for ntrboot?**
-A: The below image is approximately where you should place the magnet for ntrboot https://i.imgur.com/AaO4RNB.png (credit goes to @jason0597)

 **Q: How do I use *sploit installers on cartridges with Rosalina?**
 A: Due to restrictions in Rosalina's homebrew, you currently must have Rosalina temporarily use the title which you wish to install an entrypoint to.
 To do this, you must launch the game, open Rosalinas menu (default is L + Select + Down), go to "Miscellaneous options..." > "Switch the hb. title to the current app.", close Rosalina and the game, and relaunch.
 From there, run the relevant installer, and do the necessary steps for that entrypoint.

-**Q: What magnet should I use for ntrboot, and which side should I use?**
-A: Any magnet will work, and polarity (north/south) does not matter.
-To check if the magnet is strong enough, place the magnet on the console while powered on and see if it triggers sleep mode.